TAX-EXEMPT CREDIT UNIONS

 - ICBA supports applying CRA requirements to credit unions comparable to and with the same asset size distinctions as banks and thrifts.

 ICBA urges Congress to level the tax and regulatory playing field between community banks and credit unions.
 Bank-like credit unions should be subject to the same laws and regulations as banks – including taxation and CRA.
-Large, multi-bond and geographic-based credit unions have exceeded their statutory mission and unfairly use their tax-exempt, government-subsidized status to compete with taxpaying community banks.
+Large, multi-bond and geographic-based credit unions have exceeded their statutory mission and use their tax-exempt, government-subsidized status to compete with taxpaying community banks.

 Commercial Lending.
 ICBA vigorously opposes legislation to expand commercial lending powers of credit unions.
-Under current law, credit union member business loans are capped at 12.25 percent of total assets.
-Very few credit unions are in a position to take advantage of any increase in this cap.
-Of the nation’s 7,300 credit unions, only 162 are even at or near the current cap.
-Furthermore, Small Business Administration loans, as well as any small business loans of $50,000 or less, are exempt from the cap.
-There is ample capacity for the 98 percent of credit unions below the federally mandated cap to expand their lending with no change to current law if they choose to do so.
+Under the Federal Credit Union Act, credit union member business loans are capped at 12.25 percent of total assets.
+However, there are numerous exceptions to the cap.
+Small Business Administration loans, as well as any small business loans of $50,000 or less, are exempt from the cap.
+There is ample capacity for the vast majority of credit unions that are below the federally mandated cap to expand their lending with no change to current law if they choose to do so.

 Charter Choice.
 NCUA routinely approves mergers and conversions from occupational to geographic charters that allow credit unions to serve large population bases without regard to common bond.
 At the same time, NCUA has made it more difficult for credit unions to convert to mutual savings bank charters.
 ICBA supports and encourages credit union conversions to bank or thrift charters, and supports legislation to prohibit the NCUA from obstructing these conversions.
 Additionally, credit unions should be required to convert to thrift charters if they pursue mergers or conversions to geographically based charters to serve large populations without a common bond.